CU-BDA-2022/CourseInfo/README.md

 ## Enrollment waiting list

 Enrollment for STSCI 4780 is currently full. **If you are hoping to add the course if spaces open up, please email Tom** (if you haven't already), so you can get access to course announcements and material in private GitHub repositories.
+Students waiting for an opening must monitor the course registration themselves to see if an opening arises.

 ## Course goals